SharanKalyan/Loan-Apprval-prediction-AnalyticsVidhya/README.md

 For predicting wheather a customer can be approved for the loan, I have used 8 Different Models, Used the ROC curve and F1 score as a metric ( as the data was Imballanced).
 I have taken the Ensemble of those 8 models to predict the test dataset.
 I was able to achieve an Roc score of 0.78 for the test data.

-The major goal here is to make sure we reduce the Type 2 error, Which is to avoid approving loans to the bad customers and improve the Precision of Class 1 (which is to make sure the model approves the loan for good customers)
+The major goal here is to make sure we reduce the Type 2 errors, which is to avoid approving loans to the bad customers and improve the Precision of Class 1 (which is to make sure the model approves the loan for good customers)

 I will be constantly updating this repo to improve the score! :)